Last updated on October 10th, 2019

 The Haunting Experience on Highway 61, Cottage Grove MN

 They are home to Cell Block 61.
 Not exactly an escape room, but not a haunted house either.
+Navigating the winding corridors and claustrophobic tunnel of this place is going to terrify anyone that enters.
 It’s a 16+ experience so it’s bound to be incredibly scary.
 They have traditional events like a haunted house, hayride, and maze.

 10900 Pt Douglas Road, Cottage Grove MN